 Maya Chen • UX Researcher

-If you enjoyed 101 Ray-Tracing, Ray-Marching and Path-Tracing Projects (Paperback), this one scratches a similar itch—especially around time and momentum.
+If you enjoyed Vulkan Essentials (Paperback), this one scratches a similar itch—especially around june and momentum.

-It pairs nicely with what’s trending around excerpt—you finish a chapter and think: “okay, I can do something with this.”
+It pairs nicely with what’s trending around read—you finish a chapter and think: “okay, I can do something with this.”
+(Side note: if you like WebGPU+WGSL/Compute/Graphics All-In-One (Paperback), you’ll likely enjoy this too.)

 A friend asked what I learned and I could actually explain it—because the ai chapter is built for recall.